attardi/deepnl/README.rst

 If you use ``deepnl``, please cite [Attardi]_ in your publications.

 WARNING.
-There has been a change in file format for models since versionn 1.3.3.
+There has been a change in file format for models since version 1.3.3.
 You will have to retrain them to use with later versions.

 Installation